afragen/git-updater/README.md

 ## Remote Installation of Repositories

 From the `GitHub Updater Settings Page` there is a tabbed interface for remote installation of plugins or themes.
-If you install a private repository you must update the Settings tab so updates will be available.
 You may use either a full URI or short `<owner>/<repo>` format.

 ![Remote Install of Plugin Tab](./assets/screenshot-2.png)

 ## Error Messages

 GitHub Updater now reports a small error message on certain pages in the dashboard.
 The error codes are HTTP status codes.
 Most often the code will be either 403 or 401.
+If you don't have an Access Token set for a private GitHub repo you will get a 404 error.

 ### 403 - Unauthorized Access